Arts & Sciences Mathematics

 Prerequisites: A grade of P, C or better in MATH 106.

-Description: Integration theory; techniques of integration; applications of definite integrals; series, Taylor series, vectors, cross and dot products, lines and planes, space curves.
+Description: Integration theory; techniques of integration; applications of definite integrals; sequences and series; convergence of series; power series; Taylor series and their applications.

 Credit Hours: | 4 |